stackbitsales/twin-cities-makeup-0e0bd/content/pages/faq.md

         answer: >
           We can accommodate a bridal party of any size for makeup and hair.
           There are NO additional fees for extra makeup artist or stylist.
-      - question: When should the consultation be booked?
-How far in advance?
+      - question: How long does each person’s service take on the wedding day?
         answer: >-
           The consultations are done about 5-6 weeks prior to the wedding day and are held at Lisa’s studio.
 Consultations are done Monday-Friday